puristajs/purista/website/src/api/classes/purista_core.SubscriptionDefinitionBuilder.md

 Common message types are `Command`, `CommandSuccessResponse` and `CommandErrorResponse`.

-See @enum EBMessageType for full available list.
+See  EBMessageType for full available list.

 #### Parameters